Relewise/relewise-ui-components/packages/web-components/README.md

     The amount of time, in milliseconds, that must pass between requests to Relewise with a new search call.

 #### Product Search
-This component renders a search bar that [searches for products](https://docs.relewise.com/docs/intro/search.html#product-search) in Relewise and shows results, faceting and sorting options.
+This component renders a search component that [searches for products](https://docs.relewise.com/docs/intro/search.html#product-search) in Relewise and shows results, faceting and sorting options.

 ```html
 <relewise-product-search displayed-at-location="LOCATION"></relewise-product-search>